huiwang98/DRL4Recsys/README.md

 This Work Collected the Courses / Books on Deep Reinforcement Learning (DRL) and DRL papers for recommender system.

 **(This work is forked from https://github.com/cszhangzhen/DRL4Recsys.
-In this fork, we updated some latest paper and added some comment or summary)**
+In this fork, we updated some latest paper and added some comments or summaries)**

 ## Courses
 #### UCL Course on RL